10 Best Butcher Knives for 2023 (Reviews & Buying Guide)

 Higher priced than others on this list but still a bargain compared to many other knives

 Weight: 1.08 pounds.
 Dimensions: 12.8 x 3.5 x 0.8 inches.

 The Winco Cleaver is a beast in the kitchen, chopping slicing and smashing it’s way through meat, tough skinned fish and also small bones.
 This Chinese cleaver has an 8” blade (3.5” wide) with a wooden handle.
 This tool is built to last and it’s corrosion resistance is hard to match due to a high quality stainless steel material used in production.

 You won’t cut through beef bones with this cleaver, but a well directed chop to a joint will certainly allow you to dissect a larger beast.
-Chicken and lamb bones can be chopped with this the Winco 8”.
+You can also use this popular tool to chop chicken and lamb bones.

 The first thing you’ll notice about this knife is it’s super comfortable in the hand, even if you have large sausage like fingers.